-Law reform lawyers
+Law reform lawyer vacancies

-- Working on one or more law reform projects with the Commissioner, the Team Manager, and (where relevant) other team lawyers and research assistants.
+For all lawyer roles, the main duties are managing one or more law reform projects against an agreed timetable with the Commissioner, the Team Head, and (where relevant) other team lawyers and research assistants.
+This may include:

 - Analysing problems with the law, identifying options for reform and testing potential solutions.

 - Engaging with stakeholders (both inside and outside Government).

 - Writing reports and other documents in conjunction with the Commissioner, the Team Head and other team members; preparing these for publication.

 - Working with other professionals within the Law Commission including Head of Communications to organise publicity for our work; Economic Adviser to analyse the potential impact of reform options; and potentially Parliamentary Counsel to draft legislation.

 - Assisting with the promotion and implementation of recommendations from completed projects (including potentially working as part of a Bill Team to take legislation through parliament) and contributing to the consideration of new project work.

 - Managing one or more Research Assistants.